 The Commissioner is also entitled to administrative assistance.
 Courts and administrative authorities of the Federation, the Länder and the municipalities are obliged to support the Commissioner in the conduct of necessary investigations.

 Right to information

-The Commissioner has the right to draw on various sources of information in his work.
+The Commissioner has the right to draw on various sources of information in her work.

 The Commissioner can conduct hearings of people who have submitted complaints, as well as witnesses.

 The Commissioner may, at any time and without prior announcement, visit any units, headquarters, installations or administrative agencies of the Bundeswehr.